holgerbrandl/kalasim/docs/userguide/docs/examples/car.md

 <i><a href="https://pxhere.com/en/photo/385193">Red Light</a>, Matthias Ripp (CC BY 2.0)</i>
 </p>

 Let’s start with a very simple model.
 The example demonstrates the main mode of operation, the core API and the component process model implemented in `kalasim`.
-We want to build a simulation where a single car is driving around for a some time before arriving at its destination.
+We want to build a simulation where a single car is driving around for a some time before stopping in front of a red traffic light.

 ```kotlin
 //{!api/Car.kts!}